President visits model Sui village in Haryana's Bhiwani | Politics

 President Ram Nath Kovind on Wednesday visited Haryana's Sui village which has been developed as a model village in Bhiwani district under the Swa-Prerit Adarsh Gram Yojana.

-The Sui village is developed as 'Adarsh Gram' by Mahadevi Parameshwaridas Jindal Charitable Trust.
+Sui village is developed as an 'Adarsh Gram' by Mahadevi Parameshwaridas Jindal Charitable Trust.

-On this occasion, President Kovind said S K Jindal and his family have made an immense contribution in making Sui village a model village, according to a Rashtrapati Bhavan release.
+On the occasion, President Kovind said S K Jindal and his family have made an immense contribution in making Sui a model village, according to a Rashtrapati Bhavan release.

-He said, “It is a good example of attachment and gratitude towards our motherland.”
-Kovind expressed confidence that by making good use of the school, library, drinking water facilities and other amenities developed in the village, children and youths of this village would make remarkable achievements in the field of education, health and sports.
+He said, ''It is a good example of attachment and gratitude towards our motherland.''
+Kovind expressed confidence that by making good use of the school, library, drinking water facilities and other amenities developed in the village, children and youth living in the village would make remarkable achievements in the field of education, health and sports.

+It was a memorable day for the students of Government Senior Secondary School, Sui village as President Kovind interacted with the children there and also took pictures with them.
+Talking to the children, President Kovind said, ''All the best...study hard.''
+The President reached the Government Senior Secondary School of Sui village around 1.15 pm.
+During his visit, the President saw the classrooms and closely observed the activities there by talking to education officials about smart classrooms and science laboratories.

-He further said, “The rural development is the basis of national development in our village dominated economy.”
-He appreciated the government of Haryana for conceiving and implementing the Adarsh Gram Yojana.
+''Rural development is the basis of national development in our village-dominated economy,'' Kovind said appreciating the Haryana government for conceiving and implementing the Adarsh Gram Yojana.

 He was confident that other people would also get inspiration from such examples and come forward for the development of villages.

+This will give new energy to rural development in Haryana, said Khattar.

-First Lady Savita Kovind, Haryana Governor Bandaru Dattatraya, and Deputy Chief Minister Dushyant Chautala were also present during this programme, said a state government release.
+First Lady Savita Kovind, Haryana Governor Bandaru Dattatraya, and Deputy Chief Minister Dushyant Chautala were also present during the programme, said a state government release.

 Khattar said it is a matter of pride that on the call of Prime Minister Narendra Modi, the state government had started a scheme for making model villages.
 In this series, Swa-Prerit Adarsh Gram Yojana was also made, under which the development of villages is also taking place, he said.